Motivating Effort with Information about Future Rewards: Binary-Stationary Case

-We begin our analysis with the stationary case, where the completion rate does not depend on the quality of the task, i.e., $\lambda_H=\lambda_L=\lambda$.
-In this case, the mere passage of time is not informative about the quality of the task.
+We begin our analysis with the baseline version of the problem, where the task quality takes one of two possible values: low quality, $L>0$, or high quality, $H>L$, and the environment is stationary: $\lambda_{H}=\lambda_{L}=\lambda$.
+The agent's prior belief assigns probability $\mu\in\kh{0,1}$ that the task has high quality.

+Assume $v\kh{H}>0>v\kh{L}$, so that the low-quality task is not individually rational for the agent.
 We fully characterize the optimal dynamic information policy, and, through this analysis, reveal the first channel that makes dynamic information disclosure valuable: the principal is \emph{impatient} compared with the agent.

-The main result for the stationary case is Proposition \ref{prop:opt}, which shows that the principal benefits from dynamic disclosure if and only if she is \emph{less} patient than the agent, i.e., $r_p>r$.
-Moreover, if $r_p>r$, \emph{maximum delayed disclosure} is optimal: the principal delays all disclosure up to the maximum time and then fully discloses the task quality.
+The main result for the binary-stationary case is Proposition \ref{prop:opt}, which shows that the principal benefits from dynamic disclosure if and only if she is \emph{less patient}\footnote{While it is common to assume that the principal is more patient than the agent, we want to point out that the principal may be relatively impatient in some cases.
+In the previous example of a research lab, the PI could be under pressure for a promotion review, and the postdoc may have just been hired.} than the agent, i.e., $r_p>r$.
+Moreover, if $r_p>r$, \emph{maximally delayed disclosure} is optimal: the principal delays all disclosure up to the maximum time and then fully discloses the task quality.